Howuhh/hse_optimization/hw1/README.md

-# HW1 - Single variable optimization

-Implemented: Ternary search, Golden section, Parabola Iterpolation, Brent
+# HW1 - Ternary search, Golden section, Parabola Iterpolation, Brent

 analysis of the results in eda.ipynb